ErikOSorensen/inverse_riaa/README.md

 ![Measurements with Analog Discovery 2](./graphics/deviations.png)

-Note that the measurements (in the MM path) were taken with an Analog Discovery 2, whichonly has a 14 bit ADC, so there is a lot of noise and quantization error at the lower frequencies.
+Note that the measurements (in the MM path) were taken with an Analog Discovery 2, which only has a 14 bit ADC, so there is a lot of noise and quantization error at the lower frequencies where attenuation is greatest.
+With the AD2, the dynamic range is not sufficient to test the MC path, but since that only involves a single extra resistor (which can be verified with a DMM), that shouldn't involve any additional concerns.